b-1129/YouTube-Transcriber-Summarizer/README.md

 3. Install requirements.txt file :
    pip install -r requirements.txt

+4. Create .env file and save your GOOGLE_API_KEY:

-4. Run App:
+5. Run App:
    streamlit run app.py

-5. Access the application: (It will redirect automatically.)
+6. Access the application: (It will redirect automatically.)
    Open your browser and navigate to http://localhost:8000.

-6. Transcribe and Summarize
+7. Transcribe and Summarize
    - Enter the YouTube video link.
    - Press Enter for Thumbnail.
    - Click on "Get Detailed Notes.